microsoft/skype-interviews-docs/skype-interviews-docs/manage-jobs.md

+# Manage job positions

 Every Skype Interview is created under a position which is defined by a name, code and a small description.
 The Skype interview position is a simple way of connecting external ATS, job boards and other systems.

 By default, Skype Interviews API does not require partners to use positions at all.
 However, if partner wants to group interviews under positions it is possible.

-# List of capabilities for positions
+## List of capabilities for positions
 |Property |	Description	| Data type |	Default value |
 |---------|-------------|---|---|
 |**title** |	Job position title for the interview | String | `"Default position"` |